Blue-Beaker/backpack-display-mod/README.md

 ### List rule
 Rule type: `list`

-In this rule, items are all under a ListTag or a CompoundTag.
+In this rule, items are all under a NBTTagList or a NBTTagCompound.

 Rule definition:`path.to.the.list[;path.to.the.itemstack[;path.to.the.counts]]`
 The last 2 paths is relative to the tag item in the list.